learnwithparam/website/content/blog/refactoring-the-book-search-app-and-separate-components/index.md

 We have written the whole app in `App.js`.
 Its still a small example, so there is no real need to split it into folders.
 This post will just showcase how to split the large applications without causing mess to debug later on.

-There is no common best practices for folder structure, it depends mainly on two factors
+There are no common best practices for folder structure, it depends mainly on two factors

 - How big is the project?
 - How large is your team?